-With almost 50 years in the business and over 300 feature films under his belt, producer, director and founder and CEO of Full Moon Features Charles Band shows no signs of slowing down.
+With 50 years in the business and over 300 feature films under his belt, producer, director and founder and CEO of Full Moon Features Charles Band shows no signs of slowing down.

 Band went on to form Wizard Video in 1981.
 The company was a pioneer in the home video market and was the original video distributor for classic horror movies like THE TEXAS CHAIN SAW MASSACRE, I SPIT ON YOUR GRAVE and Lucio Fulci's ZOMBIE to obscure European films from auteurs like Jess Franco and Jean Rollin.
 A forward thinking company, Wizard foresaw the potential for massive growth in home video gaming and produced adaptations of THE TEXAS CHAIN SAW MASSACRE and HALLOWEEN for the Atari 2600, which were in effect the very first horror console video games ever released.
 Band continued to produce and direct his own films during this era, including the 3D horror movie PARASITE, which featured actress Demi Moore in her first starring role.

 In 1983 Band founded Empire Pictures Entertainment.
 Based in Los Angeles, the film production company was highly prosperous throughout the eighties and produced as many as twelve theatrical features a year.
 Empire Pictures Entertainment was responsible for some of the biggest cult hits of the eighties including GHOULIES, RE-ANIMATOR, FROM BEYOND, TROLL and ROBOT JOX.
 Band continued his track record of discovering untapped talent during this time, casting such future stars as Helen Hunt, Viggo Mortensen, Julia Louis-Dreyfus, Mariska Hargitay and many more.